 If the UDM has not requested an acknowledgement from the UE, then steps 5 is skipped; and

+b) if the selected PLMN is a VPLMN, the security check is not successful and the UE is in automatic network selection mode, then:

+- if the UE has a stored SOR-CMCI, the UE shall apply the actions in subclause C.4; or

-b) if the selected PLMN is a VPLMN, the security check is not successful and the UE is in automatic network selection mode, thenthe UE shall wait until it moves to idle mode or 5GMM-CONNECTED mode with RRC inactive indication (see 3GPP TS 24.501 [64]) before attempting to obtain service on a higher priority PLMN as specified in subclause 4.4.3.3 by acting as if timer T that controls periodic attempts has expired, with an exception that the current PLMN is considered as lowest priority.
+- the UE shall wait until it moves to idle mode or 5GMM-CONNECTED mode with RRC inactive indication (see 3GPP TS 24.501 [64]) before attempting to obtain service on a higher priority PLMN as specified in subclause 4.4.3.3 by acting as if timer T that controls periodic attempts has expired, with an exception that the current PLMN is considered as lowest priority.
 If the selected PLMN is a VPLMN and the UE has an established emergency PDU session, then the UE shall attempt to perform the PLMN selection after the emergency PDU session is released.

 If the UDM has not requested an acknowledgement from the UE, then step 5 is skipped;